Duaneart711/portable-bluetooth-speaker/README.md

 The speaker driver converts the amplified electrical signal into sound using a permanent magnet, a hand-wound voice coil, and a paper diaphragm.
 As the audio signal passes through the voice coil, the changing current creates a magnetic field that interacts with the permanent magnet.
 This interaction causes the voice coil and attached diaphragm to move back and forth, producing sound waves.

-All electrical components were wired, soldered, and integrated into a custom-built wooden enclosure to create a fully portable, battery-powered audio system.
+All electrical components were wired, soldered, and integrated into a custom-built wooden enclosure to create a complete portable audio system.

 ---
 ## Hardware Components